 How to Clean Each Part of Your Washing Machine

 - Exterior of your washer machine: Wipe down the exterior of your washing machine with vinegar or your favorite all-purpose cleaner.
-Vinegar is an easy and inexpensive choice that is natural, and it does a great job of removing fingerprints and detergent build up.
+Vinegar is an easy and inexpensive choice that is natural, and it does a great job of removing fingerprints and detergent build-up.
 Lemon juice works just as well.
 Pour some vinegar or lemon juice into a clean spray bottle to spritz and wipe away grime, or use it to soak a cleaning rag and wipe down your washing machine.
 Be sure to wipe down every part of the machine, including the knobs.

-Pour two cups of vinegar or lemon juice into the tub, and run the washing machine through a complete cycle on the longest, hottest setting to remove odors, stains and detergent build up.
+- Tub: Pour two cups of vinegar or lemon juice into the tub, and run the washing machine through a complete cycle on the longest, hottest setting to remove odors, stains, and detergent build-up.
 If you have hard water, the acid in the vinegar or lemon juice will also help to remove mineral deposits.

-Scrub around the edge of the lid or door with vinegar to remove mildew, dust and detergent build up.
+- Lid or door: Scrub around the edge of the lid or door with vinegar to remove mildew, dust and detergent build-up.
 You may want to use an old toothbrush or a small scrub brush to get into all the grooves and tight spots.

 - Give your dryer some attention, too.
 Wipe down the exterior.
-Then, remove the lint tray, and give it a thorough scrubbing in the sink to remove all the built up lint.
+Then, remove the lint tray, and give it a thorough scrubbing in the sink to remove all the built-up lint.
 Continue scrubbing and rinsing until water drains through the screen freely.
-This make take several rounds, if you use fabric softener.
-It tends to build up on the screen.
+This may take several rounds if you use fabric softener.
+It tends to build upon the screen.
 When you're done, pull out your vacuum and clean the dryer vent.
-Lint build up is a leading cause of house fires, so this is an important maintenance task.
+Lint build-up is a leading cause of house fires, so this is an important maintenance task.
 Put it on your to-do list at least once a year, more often, if you have a large family or furry pets.

 More Appliances That Need Cleaning

 Other appliances in your house probably need your attention, too.
-These guides will walk you through the steps you need to take to keep your appliances clean and running efficiently.
+It's important to learn all the steps to keep your appliances clean and running efficiently.
 So review the steps you need to take to clean your dishwasher, microwave, and refrigerator.